codealchemist/knowledge-quest/README.md

 ## Question format

-Each question is a plan JavaScript object.
+Each question is a plain JavaScript object.
 Expected structure:

 ```
 {
   "type": "list",
-  "name": "a unique name for this question",
+  "name": "A unique name for this question",
   "message": "The question you want to ask",
   "choices": [
     {